THENUKAPAVAN/PartCCTV/README.md

 ### License

-PartCCTV is licensed under the CC BY-NC-ND 4.0 License - see the `LICENSE.md` file for details
+PartCCTV is licensed under the CC BY-NC-SA 4.0 License - see the `LICENSE.md` file for details